A conical approach to Laurent expansions for multivariate meromorphic germs with linear poles: A filtered residue and a coproduct

+The commutativity of this diagram for a given $\phi$ provides an alternative to the Algebraic Birkhoff Decomposition, without going through the coproduct of cones.
+This should be the case under suitable conditions, for example when the inner product use to construct the coproduct in $\QQ \cc$ coincides with the inner product used to define polar germs, and when $\phi$ is the exponential sum $S(C,\Lambda_C)$, in which case one would recover the Euler-Maclaurin formula in \cite[Theorem 7.15]{BV2} and \cite[Theorem 4.10 and Corollary 4.11]{GPZ2}.

-{\bf Acknowledgements}: The authors acknowledge supports from the Natural Science Foundation of China (Grant No. 11071176, 11221101 and 11371178) and the National Science Foundation of US (Grant No. DMS 1001855).
+{\bf Acknowledgements}: The authors acknowledge supports from the Natural Science Foundation of China (Grant No. 11071176, 11221101 and 11371178), the German Research Foundation (DFG grant PA 1686/6-1) and the National Science Foundation of US (Grant No. DMS 1001855).
 Part of the work was completed during visits of two of the authors at Sichuan University, Lanzhou University and Capital Normal University, to which they are very grateful.